48 Years of Quality Aviation Education

-Located at Snohomish County Airport (Paine Field), just south of Everett, Washington, Everett Community College's Aviation Department is located in the heart of the Puget Sound Aviation and Technology Corridor.
-Our facility houses over 48,000 square feet of training space.
+Located at Snohomish County Airport (Paine Field), just south of Everett, Washington, Everett Community College's Aviation Maintenance Technology program is located in the heart of the Puget Sound Aviation and Technology Corridor.
+Our recently remodeled facility houses over 48,000 square feet of training space.

-Aviation Maintenance information sessions are April 9, June 11, Aug 13, Nov 12 at 2:30 pm at Paine Field - Building C-80, no registration is necessary.
+Aviation Maintenance Technology information sessions are June 9, August 11, November 10, 2016, February 9, and April 13 at 2:30 pm at Paine Field - Building C-80, no registration is necessary.

 Need help getting started?